AnaSeiculescu/to-do-list-react/server/deployment.md

 1. check the process on which the application is running with `forever list`
 1. stop the process using the index given (`forever stop 0`)
 1. navigate to `/to-do-list-react` and restart the process using `forever start server/server.js `

+### renewing SSL certificates (HTTPS)

+1. ssh into the lightsail machine
+1. run `sudo bash`
+1. You can use `certbot certificates` to list current certificates
+1. Stop the server using `forever`.
+Use `forver list` to find the process id and `forever stop <pid>` to stop it.
+1. Use `certbot renew` to renew certificates
+1. Ensure that 'APP_ENV' is set to 'production' in `.env`
+1. Navigate to `/to-do-list-react` and restart the process using `forever start server/server.js`